-With a Bachelor of Science in Information Technology, Data Management concentration, you’ll gain skills and insights for operating within cloud-based systems, configuring and optimizing database servers, managing multidimensional databases and operating efficiently within the Microsoft SQL Server (MSSQL) database environment.
+With a Bachelor of Science in Information Technology, Data Management concentration, you’ll gain skills and insights for operating within cloud-based systems, managing multidimensional databases, and configuring and optimizing database servers.

 - Develop skills and insights into operating within cloud-based systems.

 - Gain expertise in configuring and optimizing database servers.